The Baker Institute for Public Policy provides meaningful policy analysis on the most critical challenges facing Texas, the U.S. and the world.

 Our strong reputation of excellence has brought us to the top of the world rankings among university-affiliated think tanks.

-Our areas of study reflect our comparative advantages in geography, expertise, and ability to add value.
-We study critical issues in foreign and domestic policy, including economic and finance; energy; health and science; presidential elections; etc. Our range of expertise allows for interdisciplinary collaboration among researchers.
+Our areas of study reflect our comparative advantages in geography, expertise and ability to add value.
+We study critical topics in foreign and domestic policy, including issues related to economics and finance, energy, health and science, presidential elections and more.
+Our range of expertise allows for interdisciplinary collaboration among researchers.

 Our Centers and Programs

-Our Centers and Programs leaders help shape our research agenda and maintain the academic integrity of the Baker Institute’s contributions.
+The leaders of our centers and programs help shape our research agenda and maintain the academic integrity of the Baker Institute’s contributions.

 Ambassador David M. Satterfield is the Director of the Baker Institute for Public Policy.
-Marc J. Shapiro is the Chair of the Board of Advisors.
+The Honorable Linnet Deily is the Chair of the Board of Advisors.

 The Baker Institute was founded by Rice University in 1993 — the culmination of a long-standing relationship between the Baker family and Rice University.
 It is named for Secretary James A. Baker, III.
 In our 30-year history, we have earned a reputation for providing trusted, data-driven research on critical foreign and domestic policy issues.